 \subsection{Is W1 tidally disrupted?}

-The total mass of satellite systems are estimated under the assumption of dynamical equilibrium \citep{wolf2010}.
+The total mass of satellite systems is estimated under the assumption of dynamical equilibrium \citep{wolf2010}.
 It is thus crucial to understand the dynamical state of W1 in order to determine whether its measured internal velocity dispersion is a true reflection of its dynamical mass.
 We will now weigh the evidence for and against tidal disruption.

-The evidence for tidal disruption is the following.
+The evidence for tidal disruption is as follows.
 First, the spatial distribution of W1 is elongated, with an ellipticity of $\epsilon = 0.47$ \citep{munoz2018b}.
-Crucially, high-probability member stars extend out to $3\rell$ and are not confined to only the central regions.
-Although we do not see the presence of extended spatial features beyond $3 \rell$ as suggested by previous work and we report that the number density of stars is consistent with the expected Plummer distribution, this is not inconsistent with simulations of mildly stripped satellites \citep[e.g.,][]{Penarrubia2009}.
+Crucially, high-probability member stars extend out to 3 $\rell$ and are not confined to only the central regions.
+Although we do not see the presence of extended spatial features beyond 3 $\rell$ (as suggested by previous work) and we report that the number density of stars is consistent with the expected Plummer distribution, this is not inconsistent with simulations of mildly stripped satellites \citep[e.g.,][]{Penarrubia2009}.